shimizu1995/mcp-proxy-hub/README.md

 - Automatically expand environment variables in tool arguments
 - Automatically replace sensitive values with variable references in responses
 - Configure which variables should be expanded/unexpanded via configuration
+- Support for both global (all servers) and server-specific environment variables
+- Server-specific variables take precedence over global variables with the same name
 - Each variable can be independently configured for expansion and unexpansion
 - Environment variables are only expanded when using the `${VARIABLE_NAME}` syntax (e.g., `${API_KEY}`).
 The `$VARIABLE_NAME` syntax is not supported.
 - Secure handling of sensitive information like API keys